OPT has been described as ‘punching about its weight’. It has a strong reputation and voice of planning matters at a local and national level.

 The OPT team has years of experience and professional accreditations within the fields of heritage, history and architecture.

 Headed up by OPT Director Debbie Dance OBE, MSc, FRICS, IHBC, RSA,

-Supported by Laura Warden BA (Hons), MSc, MRTPI, and Rowena Creagh MSc (Historic Conservation)
+Supported by Laura Warden BA (Hons), MSc, MRTPI and Katie Wylie.

 - Membership of West End Steering Group, Oxford Green Belt Network; OAHS (Listed Buildings sub-group).

 OPT works closely with local experts, local communities and our area committees:

 The Planning Committee is chaired by OPT Trustee Carole Souter, Master of St Cross College.
 The Committee oversees OPT's planning strategy and helps to inform OPT's approach.
 The Trust takes a positive approach to guiding change, not stopping it, promoting the preservation and enhancement of the built, natural and historic environment for the benefit of the people of Oxford.

 Area Liaison Groups: OPT has member Area Committees in Marston and Boars Hill who are our eyes and ears, telling us about issues on the ground and sharing their in depth local knowledge.
 OPT also has close working relationships with many city-wide amenity groups, and local area groups operating in key conservation areas and villages close to Oxford.
 OPT shares information and expertise with these groups, helping to guide on local planning issues.

 Historic England and Oxford City Council.
 OPT has a track record of successful partnership and innovative projects with the support of Historic England and in partnership Oxford City Council.
 These projects included: